Federal2JZ/azure-database-migration114/README.md

 ### 1: Setting up Geo-Replication
 **Configure Geo-Replication:**
-   - Begin by setting up geo-replication for your production Azure SQL Database.
+   - Begin by setting up geo-replication for the production Azure SQL Database.
    - Access the Azure portal and navigate to the Azure SQL Database service.
-   - Select your primary database and locate the option to configure geo-replication.
+   - Select the primary database and locate the option to configure geo-replication.
-   - Follow the prompts to create a synchronized replica of your primary database on a separate SQL server located in a different geographical region from your primary database server.
+   - Follow the prompts to create a synchronized replica of the primary database on a separate SQL server located in a different geographical region from your primary database server.

 **Geographical Separation Importance:**
    - Understand that geographical separation is crucial as it bolsters redundancy and resilience, minimizing shared risks.